 As was reported earlier, we find that incorporating the extensive margins of fertility shifts our understanding of the reproductive success of different socio-economic groups significantly.
 Our analysis showed that the lower, middle and upper classes operated by means of distinctly different demographic regimes.
 Although the families of all three classes married comparatively late in life on average (Table B.3 in Appendix B), the upper classes were more often unmarried or childless than the rest (top panels of Figure 3).
 This resulted in comparatively modest rates of reproduction among the upper classes (Figure 4).
 Similarly, the lower classes had lower rates of reproduction than their middle-class counterparts, but their lower net reproduction was caused by fewer births within marriage rather than fertility control on the extensive margin (Bottom left panel of Figure 3).
 Among middle-class families, however, birth limitation did not occur to the same extent as in upper- and lower-class families.
 Farmers tended to marry at higher rates, although they had fewer births on average than the upper classes.
-These sociospecific combinations ultimately gave the middle class the upper hand in the grand scheme of reproductive success (Figure 4).
+Traders had as many births on average as the upper classes, but had lower rates of childlessness.18 These socio-specific combinations ultimately gave the middle class the upper hand in the grand scheme of reproductive success (Figure 4).